 Using any healing method is a natural outlet for our positive energy.
 Many people come to the healing arts as a secondary interest.
 They find it an enjoyable way of giving back and helping others.

 Opportunities for Daily Inner Work

-Everyday life events are potential gateways to the knowledge of our personal truth.
+Everyday life events are potential gateways to the knowledge of our “personal truth.”
 Our truth is our Soul or spirit lives in a place of peace and serenity.
 When something or someone frustrates or makes us angry, this is the Universe providing an opportunity.
 It’s telling us we have a unique event that we can use to open our hearts.
 When this negative emotion arises, stop and take a breath.

 Let your breathing make you calm.
 Just breathe and listen.
-Don’t let their words make you angry.
-If you do this successfully the good virtues of your spirit will come forward.
+Don’t let allow someone else’s words to make you angry.
+If you do this successfully, the virtues of spirit will come forward.
 Often the other person will sense this peace and calmness.

 Life’s frustrations give us moments to practice.
 Each of these events presents us with the gateway to the virtues of the spirit.
-Yes, as crazy as it seems these are excellent events.
+Yes, as crazy as it seems, these are extraordinary events.
 Let’s say you are driving your car.
 And, you probably think your care is invisible.
 That’s because it seems like every slow driver is pulling out in front of you.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia